gen-germany/lernorte-fuer-morgen-plugin/README.md

 ## Implemented Features

   * Make nested shortcodes work (although this might be removed once features implemented within this plugin TODO) - done in `lernorte-fuer-morgen.php` .
+  * Modify style of require featured image plugin, so that the warning shows up bigger.

 ## Gotchas